NAvi349/riscv-myth-ws/README.md

 ![image](https://user-images.githubusercontent.com/66086031/170852274-e03e1827-ff0c-4fc6-91b6-a8d6b0bc60c1.png)

-- We have wait till @3 stage (4th Stage), to tell whether branch is taken or not.
+- We have wait to till @3 stage (4th Stage), to tell whether branch is taken or not.
 - We can use a branch predictor but it is difficult to implement.
 - So, we will not allow the next two instructions to write to register file whenever branch is detected